-If you've ever browsed the web searching for tips about protecting your data or devices, you may have come across the term ' CryptoParty '.
+If you've browsed the web searching for tips about protecting your data or devices, you may have encountered the term ' CryptoParty '.
 This is a relatively recent phenomenon that now has events taking place all over the world.
-But what is a CryptoParty and why would you want to attend one?
+But what is a CryptoParty, and why would you want to attend one?
 Lets start with the basics.
 A CryptoParty is an event that aims to educate and inform about protecting yourself in the digital space.
-It is usually free to attend and everyone is welcome.
+It is usually free to attend, and everyone is welcome.

 It started with a tweet

-As a movement, CryptoParty is a grassroots global endeavour that was first conceived back in summer 2012.
+As a movement, CryptoParty is a grassroots global endeavour that was first conceived back in the summer of 2012.
 A privacy advocate in Australia responded to the proposal of a two-year data retention law in the country, similar to what critics have dubbed the governments proposed snoopers charter in the UK.
-What started as a casual conversation with computer security experts on Twitter soon went viral, with more than a dozen self-organising groups setting up CryptoParties in countries around the world within hours.
+What started as a casual conversation with computer security experts on Twitter soon went viral, with more than a dozen self-organising groups setting up CryptoParties in countries worldwide within hours.

-The decentralised project aims to introduce the basics of practical cryptography, helping people to use encrypted communications and avoid being tracked while using the internet.
+The decentralised project aims to introduce practical cryptography basics, helping people use encrypted communications and avoid being tracked online.
 So far, CryptoParties have taken place in dozens of different countries, with hundreds of events being held in Germany, Australia, Switzerland, the USA, France, Norway and Poland.
 One of the first events took place in Shoreditch in London, on the Google Campus.

 Why has the movement taken off?

 There are several reasons why people want to attend CryptoParties, starting with rising concern over governments and security agencies using the law to spy on our communications and encryption devices.
-This is usually in the name of national security, but critics are concerned that authorities will take advantage of the laws in order to spy on citizens.
-You may want to attend an event because of these fears, or simply because you want to feel more private while online.
+This is usually in the name of national security, but critics are concerned that authorities will take advantage of the laws to spy on citizens.
+You may want to attend an event because of these fears or to feel more private while online.
 You may be a journalist or a lawyer and worry about confidential information falling into the wrong hands.
-Some people just want to educate themselves on digital security, just like protecting their own homes or personal property.
+Some people just want to educate themselves on digital security, like protecting their homes or personal property.

 What can I expect from a CryptoParty?

-As for what this kind of unique event would actually be like to attend, the CryptoParty website offers a glimpse.
-It starts with a short introduction, then participants head to tables where a different topic is covered at each.
+As for what this kind of unique event would be like to attend, the CryptoParty website offers a glimpse.
+It starts with a short introduction; participants head to tables covering a different topic.
 They can choose which theyd like to learn more about.
 These topics may include:

 - PGP stands for Pretty Good Privacy, an encryption program that provides privacy and authentication for a user communicating online via email, text or messenger application.
 It aims to increase the security of email communications.

 - Tor Bundle is a web browser that aims to conceal the identity and online activities of the user.
-It encrypts data and bounces it through a network of volunteers around the world so that it's difficult to pinpoint the physical location of the user.
+It encrypts data and bounces it through a network of volunteers worldwide, making it difficult to pinpoint the user's physical location.
 Essentially, it prevents your location from being tracked while you browse the web.

 Where to find your nearest CryptoParty

-The first place to look for a full list of events is the very informative CryptoParty website, which lists parties taking place in cities around the world.
-Many UK events took place in December, with 2017 dates yet to be announced.
+The first place to look for a full list of events is the very informative CryptoParty website, which lists parties in cities worldwide.
+Many UK events occurred in December, with 2017 dates yet to be announced.
 However, if you plan to take a trip to Europe any time over the next few months, you can coincide your visit with CryptoParties in:

 Even better, why not organise your own CryptoParty in your local area?
-Anyone can do it, and the project has even produced its own handbook for organisers.
+Anyone can do it; the project has even produced its handbook for organisers.